Genivia/ugrep/README.md

                   of 100ms, where the default is 5 (0.5s delay).
 Initial patterns may  be  specified  with  -e  PATTERN,  i.e.  a PATTERN argument requires option -e.
 Press F1 or CTRL-Z to view the help screen.
                   No  whitespace  may  be given between -Q and its argument DELAY.
+                  Enables --heading.

            -q, --quiet, --silent
                   Quiet mode: suppress all output.  ugrep will only search until a match  has  been  found, making searches potentially less expen- sive.

            -R, --dereference-recursive
                   Recursively read all files under  each  directory.
 Follow  all symbolic  links,  unlike  -r.
 When -J1 is specified, files are searched in the same order as specified.
 Note that when no FILE arguments  are  specified  and  input  is  read from a terminal, recursive searches are performed as if -R is specified.

            -r, --recursive
                   Recursively read all files under each directory, following  sym- bolic  links  only if they are on the command line.
 When -J1 is specified, files are searched in the same order as specified.

            --range=FIRST[,LAST]
                   Start searching at line FIRST, stop at line LAST when specified.

            -S, --dereference
                   If  -r  is  specified, all symbolic links are followed, like -R.
                   The default is not to follow symbolic links.

            -s, --no-messages
                   Silent mode: nonexistent and unreadable files are ignored,  i.e. their error messages are suppressed.

            --separator[=SEP]
                   Use  SEP as field separator between file name, line number, col- umn number, byte offset, and the matched line.
 The default is a colon (`:').

            --sort[=KEY]
                   Displays  matching files in the order specified by KEY in recur- sive searches.
 KEY can be `name' to sort by pathname (default), `size' to sort by file size, `used' to sort by last access time, `changed' to sort by last modification time,  and  `created'  to sort by creation time.
 Sorting is reversed by `rname', `rsize', `rused', `rchanged', or `rcreated'.
 Archive  contents  are  not sorted.
 Subdirectories  are  displayed  after  matching files.
                   FILE arguments are searched in  the  same  order  as  specified.
                   Normally  ugrep  displays  matches  in  no  particular  order to improve performance.

            --stats
                   Display statistics  on  the  number  of  files  and  directories searched, and the inclusion and exclusion constraints applied.

            -T, --initial-tab
                   Add  a  tab space to separate the file name, line number, column number, and byte offset with the matched line.

            -t TYPES, --file-type=TYPES
                   Search only files associated with TYPES, a comma-separated  list of  file types.
 Each file type corresponds to a set of filename extensions passed to option -O.  For capitalized file types, the search is expanded to include files with matching file signature magic bytes, as if passed to option -M.  When  a  type  is  pre- ceeded  by a `!' or a `^', excludes files of the specified type.
                   This option may be repeated.
 The possible  file  types  can  be (where  -tlist displays a detailed list): `actionscript', `ada', `asm', `asp',  `aspx',  `autoconf',  `automake',  `awk',  `Awk', `basic',  `batch',  `bison',  `c',  `c++',  `clojure', `csharp', `css',  `csv',  `dart',  `Dart',  `delphi',  `elisp',  `elixir', `erlang',   `fortran',  `gif',  `Gif',  `go',  `groovy',  `gsp', `haskell', `html', `jade', `java', `jpeg', `Jpeg', `js', `json', `jsp',  `julia',  `kotlin',  `less', `lex', `lisp', `lua', `m4', `make', `markdown', `matlab', `node', `Node', `objc',  `objc++', `ocaml',  `parrot',  `pascal',  `pdf',  `Pdf',  `perl',  `Perl', `php', `Php', `png', `Png', `prolog', `python',  `Python',  `r', `rpm',  `Rpm',  `rst',  `rtf',  `Rtf',  `ruby',  `Ruby', `rust', `scala', `scheme', `shell', `Shell', `smalltalk', `sql',  `svg', `swift',  `tcl',  `tex',  `text',  `tiff',  `Tiff', `tt', `type- script', `verilog', `vhdl', `vim', `xml', `Xml', `yacc', `yaml'.

            --tabs=NUM
                   Set the tab size to NUM to expand tabs for option -k.
 The value of NUM may be 1, 2, 4, or 8.
 The default tab size is 8.

+           --tag[=TAG[,END]]
+                  Disables colors to mark up matches with TAG.
+If END  is  speci- fied,  the  end  of  a match is marked with END.
+The default is `___'.

            -U, --binary
                   Disables Unicode matching for binary file matching, forcing PAT- TERN  to  match  bytes, not Unicode characters.
 For example, -U '\xa3' matches byte A3 (hex) instead of the Unicode  code  point U+00A3 represented by the two-byte UTF-8 sequence C2 A3.

            -u, --ungroup
                   Do  not group multiple pattern matches on the same matched line.
                   Output the matched line again for each additional pattern match, using `+' as the field separator.